coderXmachina2/infographicaGalactica/README.md

 <html>
   <h1> Welcome to the infographica project </h1>
   <p>The ongoing search for exoplanets is an awesome  mission for mankind to embark on.
-Hopefully it may shed light on the possibility of extraterrestrial life somewhere in the Universe.</p>
+Hopefully it may shed light on the possibility of extraterrestrial life somewhere in the Universe.
+I am attempting to visualize the information from Nasa's exoplanet database to put the search for extrasolar planets a little into perspective.</p>

   <img src="/Vissies/t01DiscoveryOfExoplanetsOverTime.png" alt="Exoplanets discovered over time">